-Don’t get concerned, I am not about to start singing Big Crosby’s White Christmas.
+Don’t get concerned, and I am not about to start singing Bing Crosby’s White Christmas.
 I will need a few more drinks before I start singing.
 But the song does remind me of my one and only Christmas in the magic of snow.

 I remember it as it was yesterday.
-The place was Muju, the country South Korea and it was breathtaking, bringing a whole new meaning to Christmas.
+The first white Christmas happened in Muju-Gun, a town in the central part of South Korea and it was simply breathtaking, bringing a whole new meaning to Christmas.
 At least for myself and family.

 I am an Aussie, and that means Christmas is snags on a barbie, beer out in the esky, swimming at the beach as the melting sun scorches your skin and you are dressing down rather than rugging up.
 Yes, Christmas in Australia doesn’t sound so bad, it’s great to be truthful.
 But you know the saying, a change is as good as a holiday.

-Now I am not a winter fan, I despise it.
-The part of Australia that I live in come winter time gets cold, wet, windy and just plain miserable.
-But it doesn’t snow.
-And to me snow adds something extra to an occasion.
-A tinge of excitement, even happiness.
-I know it did for me and my family.
+Now I am not a winter fan; I despise it.
+The part of Australia that I live in during winter time, of course, gets cold, wet, windy and just plain old-miserable.
+But it doesn’t snow, and to me, the snow adds something extra to an occasion like winter, an added tinge of excitement, even happiness.
+I know that was my feelings for my family and me.

-Others who live in such a climate may tell me I am crazy, perhaps you are sick of the snow, sick of the freezing cold and maybe you have the endeavour of having Christmas in the heat of summer.
-Not me however, how I would long for another White Christmas.
+Others who live in such a climate may tell me I am crazy; perhaps you are sick of the snow, sick of the cold and maybe you have the endeavour of having Christmas in the heat of summer.
+Not me, however, how I would long for another White Christmas.

 What is about Muju?